CMSgov/blueprint_ui/README.md

 # Blueprint UI

-### Local Development
+## Local Development

 Please visit the infrastructure repo for setting up a local development environment at https://github.com/CMSgov/blueprint_infra

-### Pre-commit hook
+## Pre-commit hook

 When committing code, a pre-commit hook is set to run linting and prettier formatting on the staged files.
+It will also run the suite of react testing library test (it will not cypress tests).

-To run this manually on your staged files, in a terminal window, run: `npm run pre-commit`
+To run this hook manually on your staged files, in a terminal window, run: <br>
+`npm run pre-commit`

+## Testing

+We leverage two different sets of tests:
+1. [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) which is a library that uses the framework [Jest](https://jestjs.io/) - for unit tests and some integration tests
+2. [Cypress](https://docs.cypress.io/) - for end to end tests and some integration tests

-### Testing
+### React Testing Library

-To run tests, in a terminal window, run: `npm test` or `npm run test`
+To run manually in a terminal window, run: <br>
+*By default, the test commands will go into watch mode and rerun as you save code changes.* <br>
+`npm test` or `npm run test`

+If you want to run only once, set the watch to false: <br>
+`npm test -- --watchAll=false`

+You can choose to run a directory of tests or individual test files by adding the path to the command: <br>
+e.g. `npm test /src/molecules/ProjectHeader.test.jsx`

+### Cypress
-To run Cypress end-to-end tests;
+To run Cypress end-to-end tests:
 - make sure that your app is running the required Docker containers
 - in the root directory of Blueprint UI, run `npx cypress open`

-### Developer Notes
+## Developer Notes

 We have agreed to work based on the following standards for the project
     - Utilizing Atomic Design directory structure, visible under src atoms, molecules, organisms, templates, and pages